 The Scheme was a measure in the second stage of the Commonwealth Government's economic plan to cushion the economic impact of the coronavirus and help build a bridge to recovery.

-The Scheme opens
+The second phase of the Scheme (Phase 2) continues to provide support for businesses in recovery and for those facing the ongoing impact of the pandemic.